Fahim0729/Excel_SuperStore-Sales-Dataset-analysis/README.md

 - **⚙️ Feature Engineering:** Derived **month** and **year** from the Order Date column and categorized **Age** into three meaningful groups using conditional logic (IF statements).

-- **🔎 Exploratory Analysis: Pivot tables, pivot charts (pie charts, column charts, line charts, bar charts, and combo charts) were used to summarize and derive insights by analyzing the data.
+- **🔎 Exploratory Analysis:** **Pivot tables**, **pivot charts** (pie charts, column charts, line charts, bar charts, and combo charts) were used to summarize and derive insights by analyzing the data.

 ---

 ## 📈 Sales Insights and Key Findings

 - **👩‍💼 Gender-Based Purchasing Patterns:**
-There is a strong gender gap in terms of customer purchasing patterns, as women make up about 70 percent of the total sales, whereas men make up the other 30 percent.
+There is a strong gender gap in terms of customer purchasing patterns, as women make up about **70 percent** of the total sales, whereas men make up the other **30 percent**.

 ---

 - **🧓 Age Group Analysis:**
-Women have always been performing better than men in all the age groups.
-Adults place the highest number of orders, followed by young customers, for both genders.
+**Women** have always been performing better than men in all the age groups. **Adults** place the highest number of orders, followed by young customers, for both genders.
 Within the adult group, women represent **34.67%** of sales, while men account for **15.32%**.
 Older customers tend to make fewer purchases, with older men contributing only **6.32%**, the lowest among all sub-groups.

 ---
   #### 📊 Overall insights (2019–2020)